-Any requests for regrading of exams must be submitted in writing within one week from the date that exams are returned in class, and must be accompanied by the Regrade Request form and Statement of Honesty in Regrade Request form, which are available on Canvas (click on "Pages" for a list of Course Resources that includes links to these forms).
+Any requests for regrading of exams must be submitted in writing within one week from the date that exams are returned in class, and must be accompanied by the Regrade Request form and Statement of Honesty in Regrade Request form, which are available on Canvas.
 The one-week period for submission of exams for regrading begins on the date that the exams are returned in class, not on the date that you pick up the exam, if for some reason you are absent from class the day the exams are returned.
 If you miss the class during which the exams are returned, it is your responsibility to pick up your graded exam within the one-week period.
 Requests for regrading must be very specific.
 Do not mark or make notes on your exam, and do not alter in any way the answers to the questions.
 Such alterations will be construed as violations of the Code of Academic Integrity and may be referred for disciplinary action.
 When you request a regrade, I retain the right to regrade your entire exam.
 Please be aware that your exam score may fall as a result of regrading, if I determine that you received too many points for the question(s) you identify, or for other questions on the exam.